peteash10/instructionsforhumans.com/pages/transcriptions.md

 Man talks about dead streets that are on maps but don't go anywhere.
 Pete talks about [Andy Howlett](http://andyhowlett.co.uk)'s walk where he followed paths that abruptly stop.

+How do you hold on to and manipulate data?
+I'll step into the shoes of the processor and see what happens.
+I'm interested how these machines can change our perception of the world.
+Is google editing my work?
+Where is the authorship when google chooses keywords to match photos?

+Man asks how do you see this kind of thing evolving.
+Pete talks about the performance artists.
+Says he's disillusioned with using photography but is still into cameras.
+He's thinking about gestures and the relationship between humans and machines.
+I have no performance art background.
+Thinking about getting into the city and out of the gallery.
+How does the city hold itself together, what are the rules and compromises we have in society.
+Addressing those by behaving in different ways.
+Pete’s looking to do a collaborative thing.

+Man says Pete is making links between the idea of ritual of the citizen and how behaviour is influenced by AI.

+SEO fascinates me.
+It's like praying for rain.
+Talks about the spotify song skipping myth.
+Computer systems are rational but so complex as to seem magical.
+It just works.

+Man says there's been a shift from late analogue tech to modern tech encased in a black box.
+You can't fix/repair tech anymore.
+Pete says people in china can build and fix iPhones but Apple want to promote the myth of magic.

+Pete talks about machine learning.
+Simple maths on a massive scale.
+Data goes in, potentially useful data comes out.
+Pete uses ants behaviour as an analogy, simple but complex.
+The main ingredient is processing power.

+This is my art, explaining things to people.